 Gilmore Girls ended with Rory single, but Jess/Rory remains the most popular Rory coupling in the fandom.

 Super Sentai: Most series feature Ship Tease between the Red and Pink Rangers (or Red and White, if there is no Pink) so in any Sentai where they do not get together, they are likely to be the Fan-Preferred Couple instead.
 The most prominent example is probably Hikari Sentai Maskman, which has a large fanbase in Indonesia and the Philippines because official dubs of the show were aired there.
 These fans often state on fansites and blogs that they would have preferred Momoko to be Takeru's love interest, rather than the canon Takeru/Iyal (which later broke up due to Iyal's duties as the new Tube leader).
 Which is kinda weird since Takeru and Momoko hardly speak to each other or share any screen time.

 On the American adaption of Mahou Sentai Magiranger, the fan preferred couples seemed to be Yellow/Pink and Green/Blue.
 Both were mostly disrailed towards the end of series, but remain popular in fandom.

 Back in Japanese fandom, in Tokusou Sentai Dekaranger, while Ban eventually got a girlfriend from The Movie and Umeko gets on with Sen-chan, the spare-pairing between Hoji and Jasmine is slightly a bit more popular than their other options.
 It helps that Hoji and Jasmine were perceived as the most 'pro' and 'senior' of the team, respectively, and that they had some history; never mind that Hoji nearly embarked on a relationship with another woman (though they were rather tragically torn apart due to Hoji killing her younger brother who was the criminal of the week).

-Masumi/Natsuki is universally popular among fans of GoGo Sentai Boukenger, and despite never quite reaching Official Couple status, it gets as much praise and fanworks as, if not more than, the canon Akashi/Sakura.
+Masumi/Natsuki is universally popular among fans of GoGo Sentai Boukenger, and despite never quite reaching Official Couple status, it gets as much praise and fanworks as the canon Akashi/Sakura.